Superflows-AI/superflows/README.md

 ### Docker Setup

+Locate the init.sh file in the docker/development directory after cloning the project.

 #### Prerequisites
  - Ensure that git is installed on your system.
 If it's not installed, the script will notify you.
  - Install docker and docker compose using the relevant installation guide for your operating system